PlanQK/AnomalyDetectionWithGANs/documentation.md

 Additionally, in the QuantumClassifierDocker folder a .csv-file 'optimal_metrics.csv' is created containing the maximal F1-Score and corresponding threshold for every repetition respectively.

-# Sixth step: COMPARISON WITH OTHER UNSUPERVISED METHODS
+# Sixth step: Comparison with other unsupervised methods

 To compare the results of the evaluation of AnoWGan with that of other unsupervised ML methods, the 'IsolationForest' and 'OneClassSVM' method can be evaluated.